Pain on the Inside of the Knee: Causes, Symptoms, and Treatment

 Physiotherapy is often an important part of the treatment of inner knee pain.
 A physiotherapist can help you with:

-- Individually tailored exercises to strengthen the muscles around the inside and outside of the knee
+- Individually adapted exercises to strengthen the muscles around the inside and outside of the knee

 - Stretches to increase mobility